skip to main content

 • ID for all applicants and members of the household

-• Proof of income for all applicants (2 months, 5 fortnightly or 8 weekly wage slips, or up-to-date benefit letters.
+• proof of income for all applicants (2 months, 5 fortnightly or 8 weekly wage slips, or up-to-date benefit letters.
 If you are on Universal Credit the last 2 months' UC statements)

-• Last 2 months' bank statements for all applicants for ALL accounts in your name(s) including joint accounts, savings, ISAs or children's accounts
+• last 2 months' bank statements for all applicants for ALL accounts in your name(s) including joint accounts, savings, ISAs or children's accounts

-• Proof of your current address
+• proof of your current address

-• Proof of homelessness
+• proof of homelessness

-• Proof of pregnancy (if applicable)
+• proof of pregnancy (if applicable)

-• If you have Settled or Pre-Settled Status, or a pending application with the EU Settlement Scheme, you will need to provide your Share Code – please choose the “something else” option on the government website when applying.
+• if you have Settled or Pre-Settled Status, or a pending application with the EU Settlement Scheme, you will need to provide your Share Code – please choose the “something else” option on the government website when applying.
 We CANNOT access Share Codes for Right to Rent or Right to Work checks.

 Please be advised the Rent Deposit Scheme is solely for privately rented properties.
-We will NOT be able to help with properties secured through Home-Link register or properties owned by registered social landlords.
+We will NOT be able to help with properties secured through the Home-Link register or properties owned by registered social landlords.

 Apply for the Rent Deposit Scheme